DEmmons/rs-instance-jumpstart/README.md

 that are in 'Shutoff' state back on that doens't require command line use or scripting.
 The majority of these are likely to be Windows users, for a few reasons.
 One is that you can set up and manage a Windows Cloud Server without ever needing to use a command line interface, unlike Linux servers.
-Another is that Windows desktop users are familiar with shutting their machine after use, and there are many Rackspace customers using their Windows servers as a shared desktop for application like QuickBooks - to compund the issue, it is a common misconception that halted servers do not incur hourly charges.
+Another is that Windows desktop users are familiar with shutting down their machine after use, and there are many Rackspace customers using their Windows servers as a shared desktop for application like QuickBooks - to compund the issue, it is a common misconception that halted servers do not incur hourly charges.
 Finally, there are several kinds of errors that can cause a Windows server to